 Frances's practice is interwoven with insights from many traditions - Buddhist to Celtic - and from her direct experiences of nature: a life time love affair with wandering in mountains, forests and shorelines, making a living for ten years as a gardener in all seasons, and lovingly tending her own gardens.
 She also has a love of art and took a degree in Art History and spent a decade teaching Art and Art History in college.

 At the start of 2014, six months after training to teach yoga with the Sivananda school, she discovered deep rest meditation on retreat in South India with Jaya Ashmore and this precious insight has deeply influenced her practice and teaching.
-During 2018 Frances studied with the School of Body-mind centring, exploring somatic movement through embodied anatomy.
-She is ever curious about the mind of our body, the intelligence, the mystery and the art of living and moving.

 'She creates a space that vibrates with integrity, truth, love and steady support' Emma